Learning Outcomes

 A man is walking by a river and sees a child struggling in the water.
 He does nothing, and the child drowns.
 Is the man liable for failing to rescue?

-Answer: No. There is no general duty to rescue a stranger.
-Unless the man had a special relationship with the child, created the danger, or began a rescue and abandoned it, he is not liable for failing to act.
+No. This is pure nonfeasance.
+There is no general duty to rescue a stranger.
+Unless the man had a special relationship with the child, created the danger, began a rescue, or was subject to a specific statutory duty, he has no affirmative duty to act.
+Moral blameworthiness does not create a legal duty.

 Worked Example 1.2